metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

     } //extern "C" {
     #endif

-This only need happen in the header file: ` wechat_qr_decode_lib.hpp `.
+This only need happen in the header file: ` wechat_qr_decode_lib.hpp ` and in the XS file where the Perl headers are included.

 # INSTALLING OpenCV

 In my case downloading OpenCV using Linux's package manager was not successful.It required to add another repository which wanted to install its own versions of packages I already had.
+So I prefered to install OpenCV from sources.
+This is the procedure I followed:

 - Download OpenCV sources and also its contributed modules.
-- Extract the sources and changed to the source dir.
+- Extract the sources and change to the source dir.
 - From within the source dir extract the contrib archive.
 - Create a `build` dir and change to it.
 - There are two ways to make `cmake` just tolerable:
 `cmake-gui` and `ccmake`.
 The former is a full-gui interface to setting the billion `cmake` variables.
 Use it if you are on a machine which offers a GUI: `cmake-gui ..` .
-If you are on a remote host possibly over telnet or ssh then do not despair because c&lt;ccmake> is the CLI, curses-based equivalent to `cmake-gui`,  use it like: `ccmake ..` .
+If you are on a headless or remote host possibly over telnet or ssh then do not despair because c&lt;ccmake> is the CLI, curses-based equivalent to `cmake-gui`,  use it like: `ccmake ..` (from within the build dir).
-- Once on the interface first `configure`, then check the list of all variables (you can search on both, for searching in the CLI one press `/` and then `n` for next hit) to suit you and then `generate`, quit and  `VERBOSE=1 make -j4 all`
+- Once on either of the cmake GUIs, first do a `configure`, then check the list of all variables (you can search on both, for searching in the CLI, press `</`> and then `n` for next hit) to suit you and then `generate`, quit and  `VERBOSE=1 make -j4 all`
-- I guess, variables you want to change are `OPENCV_EXTRA_MODULES_PATH` and `OPENCV_ENABLE_NONFREE` and anything that has to do with `CNN` or `DNN`.
+- I guess, cmake variables you want to modify are `OPENCV_EXTRA_MODULES_PATH` and `OPENCV_ENABLE_NONFREE` and anything that has to do with `CNN` or `DNN`.
-But I only guess.
+If you have CUDA installed and a CUDA-capable GPU then enable CUDA (search for CUDA string to find the variable(s)).
+Also, VTK, Ceres Solver, Eigen3, Intel's TBB, CNN, DNN etc. You need to install all these additional packages to get OpenCV support with them.
+- I had a problem with compiling OpenCV with a GUI (the `highgui`) on a headless host.
+So, I just disabled it.
+That's easy to achieve during the above.
+- I have both installed this on a CUDA-capable GPU (with CUDA 10.2 installed) host and on a headless remote host with no GPU or basic.
+CUDA is not required for building this module.

+    Your mileage may vary.

+    If you are seriously in need of installing this module then consider migrating to a serious operating system such as Linux first.
+M$-Windows will always present problems and I don't have the patience of keeping track of them ...

 # AUTHOR